Home » Magazine Directory » Vintage Magazines

 Chicago and New York

 “Hearst’s Magazine was a 1912 renaming of ‘The World Today’, which Hearst had acquired in 1911.
 It continued the volume numbering of that periodical, and thus began with Volume 22.
 In 1922, the title shifted to “Hearst’s International”.
 All content of this serial is in the public domain in the US.
 In the mid-1920s, Hearst’s International combined publication with Cosmopolitan, which eventually effectively absorbed it.” – The Online Books Page.
-Vintage magazines online.
-Old magazines free download.
-Old magazines online free.
-Vintage magazine archive.
+Old magazines.

 1852-1905